 Personal umbrella insurance limits vary widely.
 In fact, you can get limits ranging from $1 million to $50 million in coverage.
 Deductibles often apply to a covered claim when there is no underlying coverage.

 When you’re facing such a big range of coverage, finding exactly what you need can seem difficult.
 The experienced independent agents at LoPriore can help you determine the exact amount of coverage you need.
 At LoPriore, our motto is insurance that fits your lifestyle.
-We’re passionate about insurance products and providing our valued customers the service they deserve.
+We’re passionate about insurance products and providing our valued customers with the service they deserve.
 That’s why we always take the time to listen to your needs and explain all of the options available to you.
-Our independent insurance agents have the advantage of working with several insurance companies which is why we can provide you with the very best coverage at the most competitive prices.
+Our independent insurance agents have the advantage of working with several insurance companies, which is why we can provide you with the very best coverage at the most competitive prices.